andrewfishersb/Stockipy-Android-App/README.md

 * Edamam Recipe Search API

-## Known Bugs
+## Known Bugs or Improvements
-* Certain Information does not persist throughout the app as I am currently using ArrayLists instead of FireBase
+* Can't click into recipe detail from favorite recipes.
-* User cant see the ingredients if they are in favorite section
+* Calories are not appearing in firebase database.
-* favorite recipes can repeat themselves
+* favorite recipes can repeat themselves.
+* When an item is liked then the user goes to another page and comes back to the same page the heart is empty again.
+* Can like the same item again.

 ### License